wijnandb/15-a-day/content/posts/creating-a-new-post-from-the-command-line.md

 ---
-title: 'Let us see if this works: creating a new post from the command line'
+title: 'Creating a new post from the command line'
 date: 2021-08-31
 layout: post
 tags: ["productivity", "bash", "automation", "tags"]